StreakyCobra/aur/README.md

 AUR
 ===

+**NOTE:** *This repository is depreciated, it will be removed after the transition to AUR4.*

 This repository contains the sources of AUR packages that I manage.

 What is AUR
 -----------